clp-research/slurk-bots/README.md

 The script will take care of building a docker image and starting it.

 Other options:
-* `--extra-args path/to/extra-arguments.json`: Some bots may need extra arguments which need to be passed to the docker container as environment variable.
-You can simply save these arguments and their values in a json file and pass it to the script.
+* `--extra-args path/to/extra-arguments.ini`: Some bots may need extra arguments which need to be passed to the docker container as environment variable.
+You can simply save these arguments and their values in a configuration file (.ini) and pass it to the script.
 * `--bot-name NAME-OF-YOUR-BOT`: if omitted, the script will use the base directory name as name for the bot.
 * `--slurk-host https://slurk.your-website.com`: the address of your slurk server.
 Since the standard value is localhost:5000, you can omit this when developing locally.
 * `--users N`: the number of users required for this task.